-VCPM is accredited by the National Certified Public Manager® Consortium.
+The Department of Human Resources Workforce Development Division partners with the University of Vermont to bring you the VCPM program -- a two-year, multi-course learning experience for current and emerging leaders in Vermont Government and municipalities.
+The program is designed to be both practical and intellectually challenging.
+It provides a unique opportunity for managers and leaders to learn together about their common challenges and strategies for success.
+Graduates are eligible to obtain six college credits from the University of Vermont and the program is accredited by the National Certified Public Manager® Consortium.
 Graduates are eligible to join the American Academy of Certified Public Managers® (AACPM) http://cpmacademy.org/ , a professional association of public sector managers affiliated with the American Society for Public Administration (ASPA).
-Through these affiliations, graduates are able to engage with similarly trained public managers across the country.
-Program accreditation ensures the VCPM curriculum is aligned with best practices in management training, and provides accountability and quality assurance.
+Through these affiliations, graduates can engage with similarly trained public managers across the country.
+Program accreditation ensures the VCPM curriculum is aligned with best practices in management training and provides accountability and quality assurance.

-VCPM seeks a diverse group of current and emerging leaders from a cross-section of departments and agencies.
+VCPM seeks a diverse group of leaders from a cross-section of departments, agencies and municipalities.
 They may have direct management responsibilities or may serve in roles with inter-agency or other far-reaching impact.
-Managerial designation is not required, but may be given preference when applications are competitive.
-There is no pre-requisite of academic degrees or credits.
+Managerial designation is not required but may be given preference when applications are competitive.
+There is no pre-requisite of academic degrees.
 Training is designed for the intermediate and advanced level learner.

 What is the VCPM Schedule?

-The VCPM cycle begins with the application period in January.
-Applicants are notified within two weeks of the application closing date, usually mid-March.
-Courses in the first 15 months occur every two to three months, for two to three days each.
-During the last several months, participants work on team consulting projects which require a schedule developed by the team in coordination with the sponsoring agency and the VCPM faculty.
+Classes in the first 26 months occur every two to three months, for two to three days each.
+During the last several months, participants work on team consulting projects which require a schedule developed by the team in coordination with the sponsoring agency.

 What is the Time Commitment?

-VCPM consists of approximately 26-30 classroom days and approximately ten hours per month of independent work over two years.
-In addition, the consulting project will require a substantial investment of time during the final year of the program.
+Approximately 25 classroom days and ten hours per month of independent work over two years.
+The consulting project will require an additional investment of time during the final year of the program.